Hyesu/capstone_carcar5talk/README.md

 # capstone_carcar5talk
 Kookmin Universary 2015 capstone team

+According to the statistics of 2013 traffic accident, the 72.1% of traffic accident occurs between cars.
+The accidents between cars are classified into two categories; the collision, the rollover.
+The reason of traffic accident is mostly caused by nonfulfillment of safe driving.
+The factor that makes nonfulfillment of safe driving is divided into the outside factor of car and the inside factor of car.
+The example of outside factor of car is to drive in bad weather or in dark.
+The examples of inside factor of car are intentional reckless driving of some drivers, inexperienced driving and the carelessness about blind spot.
+The latest traffic accident, 100-car collision of yeongjong bridge, shows extreme case that drivers couldn't have secured a clear view of front side by the outside factor of car.
+Therefore the existing car system is not good enough and there may be situation that the driver couldn't have secured a clear view in driving. *CarTalk* System helps secure driving despite in situation that the drive couldn't have secured a clear view in driving.

 This project, called 'CarTalk System', has purpose for helping driver to drive securely by providing driver with information of car environment. *CarTalk System* provides driver with some information about position and relative velocity of perimetric cars.
 Driver can maintain safety distance with perimetric cars because *CarTalk System* has driver know position of perimetric cars.
 And by *CarTalk System*, driver can know relative velocity of perimetric cars so can easily do picky driving; lane changing.
 Moreover, *CarTalk System* warns accident event of the front to driver, so driver can know information of car environment widely.

 ---